Terms and Conditions of Sale

 ARTICLE 3.
 SCOPE OF APPLICATION

-The Website is freely and openly accessible to all Users.
-Browsing the Website implies acceptance by any User of these general terms and conditions.
-Simply connecting to the Website, by any means, constitutes full and complete acceptance of these terms.
-When registering on the Website, this acceptance is confirmed by checking the corresponding box.
+The Site is freely and openly accessible to any User.
+Browsing the Site implies acceptance of these general terms and conditions by any User.
+Simply connecting to the Site, by any means whatsoever, constitutes full and complete acceptance of these terms.
+When registering on the Site, this acceptance is confirmed by ticking the corresponding box.
 The User acknowledges having fully read and accepted them without restriction.

-Checking the above box is deemed to have the same value as a handwritten signature.
-The User acknowledges the evidential value of the Publisher's automatic recording systems, unless proven otherwise.
+Ticking the above-mentioned box is deemed to have the same value as a handwritten signature.
+The User acknowledges the evidential value of the Publisher’s automatic recording systems, unless proven otherwise.

-These general terms and conditions apply to the relationship between the parties to the exclusion of all other terms, in particular those of the Customer or the User.
+These general terms and conditions apply to the relationship between the parties to the exclusion of all other conditions, in particular those of the Customer or the User.

 Acceptance requires the necessary legal capacity, or authorization from the legal representative if applicable.